35 Best Winter Activities for Kids (and Their Grown-ups)

 Crank the music as loud as you can stand and DANCE!
 Sure, the kids teach you how to floss and nae nae, but you can teach them how to do the Hammer Dance!

-You might not need a ski vacation to learn to ski.
+You might not need a vacation to learn to ski or snowboard.
 Check out your local mountain for kid lessons.

 26. Learn to Ski